 and slow, and a faster version which is longer and faster for the fitter person

 needing a bit of a power walk.
 There is

-also a no bus option depending on demand.
+also a free town based no bus option depending on demand, but please phone in advance.
 The starter and no bus walks are

 dependant on a walk leader and buddy or carer being available.
 The walks usually return to